-Elektro’s 113 substations occupy more than 645,000 square meters, and its two non-operating small hydroelectric plants occupy more than 168,000 square meters.
+Elektro’s 113 substations occupy more than 645,000 square meters.
+Its two non-operating small hydroelectric plants occupy more than 168,000 square meters.

-Elektro has its own vehicle fleet used in the operational and commercial activities.
-The vehicles used in the fleet are summarized as follows:
+Elektro has its own vehicle fleet used for operational and commercial activities.
+The uses of the vehicles in the fleet are summarized as follows: